• Skip to primary navigation

 Here are some additional tips if you’re planning to take a break from online selling:

 1. To maximize my productivity, I schedule my personal holiday alongside my trips to shop for new merchandise.
-This does not only saves me time but it also saves me money.

-2. If the break is only 1 – 3 days just to attend a family gathering/activity out of town, then I don’t change my profile settings anymore.
-I just send them a message regarding a possible change with the shipping schedule.
 For example, my shipping schedule is usually on Saturdays.
 If a family gathering/activity is scheduled on a weekend, then I will just inform the customers that I will be able to ship their items on Monday or Tuesday.

-3. Some customers are insistent even if you already have informed them of your schedule.
-Regarding these cases, I just thank them for inquiring, apologize for my inability to accept and ship their orders at those times, and sometimes, I do even suggest for them to try buying from other online sellers that may have a similar item on their inventories.
+Regarding these cases, I just thank them for inquiring and I also explain my inability to accept and ship their orders at those times, and sometimes, I even suggest that they try buying from other online sellers that may have a similar item in their inventories.

 Related Posts: